Evidence Based Practice (Level 7)

 Module description

-This module is designed to introduce you to relevant research on counselling and psychotherapy and give you the opportunity to design a research proposal.
+In this module we introduce you to relevant research on counselling and psychotherapy and give you the opportunity to design a research proposal.
 The main aim is to foster a spirit of critical inquiry and research awareness in clinical practical, by introducing you to the relevant literature and giving you the opportunity to design a piece of research.

 We will critically explore the concept of 'evidence-based practice' as it is currently used in counselling and psychotherapy, consider research methods, and look at some of the most significant research findings in psychodynamic therapy, the social sciences and psychosocial studies.